Moussa Diarra (footballer, born 2002)

-Moussa Diarra (born 20 January 2002) is a Malian footballer who plays as a central defender for Spanish club Málaga CF.
+Moussa Diarra (born 20 January 2002) is a Malian footballer who plays as a central defender for Spanish club Atlético Malagueño.

 Career

 Born in Bamako, Diarra moved to Málaga CF's youth categories in 2020, from local side Derby Académie.
 On 23 July 2021, he signed a new three-year contract with the club.

-Diarra made his senior debut with the reserves on 12 September 2021, starting in a 2–1 Tercera División RFEF away loss against Motril CF. He scored his first goal on 24 October, netting the B's third in a 4–2 home win over Intergym Melilla.
+Diarra made his senior debut with the reserves on 12 September 2021, starting in a 2–1 Tercera División RFEF away loss against Motril CF. He scored his first goal on 24 October, netting the B's third in a 4–2 home win over CD Intergym Melilla.

 Diarra made his first team debut on 14 December 2021, starting in a 1–0 loss at CF Rayo Majadahonda, for the season's Copa del Rey.
 He made his professional debut the following 24 September, playing the full 90 minutes in a 1–1 Segunda División home draw against Villarreal CF B.

 On 18 January 2025, Diarra renewed his contract until 2028, and was immediately loaned to Primera Federación side Marbella FC until June.
+However, he suffered a knee injury in February which kept him sidelined for nine months, and was demoted to the B-side in January 2026 in order to regain match fitness.